 \subsection{Token-based Model Inversion (TMI)}

 A natural approach is to treat the inversion process as a sequential update over individual token predictions.
-Given a target token sequence $\by$, we iteratively update the latent code $w$ after each generated token (see Figure \ref{fig:proposed_method} (a)).
-The details are in Algorithm \ref{alg:TMI}.

-Here, $N$ is the number of inversion steps, $\beta$ is the update rate of MI, $y_{<i}$ denotes the previous tokens. $\mathcal{L}_{inv}$ presents the inversion loss, guiding the generative model $G$ to produce images that induce the token $y_i$.
-We will discuss the design of $\mathcal{L}_{inv}$ in the next section.
+Given a target token sequence $\by$, we iteratively update the latent code $w$ after each generated token (see Figure \ref{fig:proposed_method} (A) TMI).
+The details are in Algorithm \ref{alg:TMI}. $N$ is the number of inversion steps, $\lambda$ is the update rate of MI, $y_{<i}$ denotes the previous tokens. $\mathcal{L}_{inv}$ presents the inversion loss, guiding the generative model $G$ to produce images that induce the token $y_i$.
+We discuss the design of $\mathcal{L}_{inv}$ in the Supp.
 The optimization is performed over multiple iterations, typically up to a update limit of $N$ inversion steps.
-At each iteration, each token contributes independently to the optimization process.
+At each iteration, each token contributes independent update to $w$.